If you’re looking for one great cardoon recipe, this is it.

 - 2 tablespoons bacon fat or olive oil

-- 1/2 cup coarsely grated provolone cheese or mozzarella
+- 1/2 cup coarsely grated provolone or mozzarella

 - Freshly ground black pepper